jupyterlab/jupyterlab/docs/source/getting_started/overview.rst

 Overview
 --------

-*JupyterLab is the next-generation user interface for Project Jupyter, and will eventually replace the classic Jupyter Notebook.*
+*JupyterLab is the next-generation user interface for Project Jupyter.
+JupyterLab will eventually replace the classic Jupyter Notebook.*

 JupyterLab is an extensible open-source web-based interface for Project Jupyter.
 In JupyterLab, you can arrange multiple notebooks, text editors, terminals,